What weather conditions are best for drying laundry outside?

 What DryTime uses

-DryTime combines temperature, windspeed, humidity, precipitation, solar radiation, and air pressure into a single drying forecast for your specific location, updated hourly across 48 hours.
+DryTime combines temperature, windspeed, humidity, precipitation, solar irradiance, and air pressure into a single drying forecast for your specific location, updated hourly across 48 hours.

 It doesn't tell you exactly how long your clothes will take, there are too many variables for that to be honest.
 What it tells you is how good the conditions are likely to be.
 The rest is down to you, your line, and your sheets.

-Last updated: March 2026 by the DryTime team in Somerset.
+Last updated: by the DryTime family in Somerset, UK.